 On October 9, 2013, the Company completed an initial public offering.
 Effective upon the closing of such offering, all shares of preferred stock and non-voting common stock converted into common stock.
 The terms of the non-voting common stock provided that all shares of non-voting common stock would convert into voting common stock on a 1:1 basis immediately prior to the closing of an underwritten IPO or sale of the Company.
 The redeemable convertible preferred stock included down-round provisions which would adjust the conversion price for any additional stock issued without consideration or for a consideration per share less than the respective conversion price for one or more of the series of preferred stock in effect immediately prior to the issuance of such additional stock.
 See "Preferred Stock" below for further information regarding the preferred stock and the conversion of preferred stock upon completion of the IPO.
-As of December 28, 2014, each share of common stock has the same relative rights and was identical in all respects to each other share of common stock.
+As of December 27, 2015, each share of common stock has the same relative rights and was identical in all respects to each other share of common stock.
 Each holder of shares of common stock is entitled to one vote for each share held by such holder at all meetings of stockholders.

-On August 1, 2014, the Company's Board of Directors authorized a share repurchase program of up to \$35.0 million of the Company's common stock.
-Under this program, the Company may, from time to time, purchase shares in the open market (including in pre-arranged stock trading plans in accordance with the guidelines specified in Rule 10b5-1 under the Securities Exchange Act of 1934, as amended) or in privately negotiated transactions.
-During the fiscal year ended December 28, 2014, the Company repurchased 827,090 shares of its common stock for approximately \$10.2 million in open market transactions.
-As of December 28, 2014, the remaining dollar value of authorization under the share repurchase program was \$24.8 million.
-Repurchased shares are included as treasury stock in the consolidated balance sheets and the consolidated statements of redeemable convertible preferred stock and equity.
+On September 8, 2015, the Company's Board of Directors authorized a share repurchase program of up to \$35.0 million of the Company's common stock.
+This program replaces the previously authorized share repurchase program, which was completed in the third quarter of 2015.
+Under the current program, the Company may, from time to time, purchase shares in the open market (including in pre-arranged stock trading plans in accordance with the guidelines specified in Rule 10b5-1 under the Securities Exchange Act of 1934, as amended) or in privately negotiated transactions.
+During the fiscal year ended December 27, 2015, the Company repurchased 3,206,820 shares of its common stock for approximately \$39.8 million, including cost and commission, in open market transactions.
+As of December 27, 2015, the remaining dollar value of authorization under the share repurchase program was \$20.0 million, which does not include commission.
+Repurchased shares are included as treasury stock in the consolidated balance sheets and the consolidated statements of redeemable convertible preferred stock and equity (deficit).